-Identifying ACEs and other social determinants of health in children and adults, and providing targeted intervention, can improve efficacy and efficiency of care, support individual and family health and well-being, and reduce long-term health costs.
+Screening for ACEs and toxic stress and providing targeted, evidence-based interventions for toxic stress can improve efficacy and efficiency of health care, better support individual and family health and well-being, and reduce long-term health costs.

 What are ACEs?

 A child or adolescent who experiences ACEs without the buffering protections of trusted, nurturing caregivers and safe, stable environments can develop a toxic stress response, which can impact brain development, hormone and immune systems, and genetic regulatory systems.

 ACEs are strongly associated, in a dose-response fashion, with some of the most common and serious health conditions facing our society today, including at least 9 of the 10 leading causes of death in the United States.
-(2) (3) Identifying a history of trauma in children and adults, and providing trauma-informed care, can improve the health and well-being of individuals and families and lower long-term health costs and support individual and family wellness and healing.
+(2) (3) Identifying a history of trauma in children and adults and responding with trauma-informed care, can improve the health and well-being of individuals and families and lower long-term health costs.

 - Abuse: physical, emotional, and sexual abuse

 - Neglect: physical and emotional neglect

 - Household dysfunction: parental incarceration, mental illness, substance use, parental separation or divorce, and intimate partner violence

-The following screening tools must be used to obtain Medi-Cal payment – visit the screening tools page:
+The following screening tools must be used to obtain Medi-Cal payment – find the tools on the screening tools page:

-Providers receive Medi-Cal payment if the adolescent or their caregiver completes the tool.
+Providers receive a single Medi-Cal payment if the adolescent or their caregiver completes the tool.
 However, the best practice is for both the adolescent and the caregiver to each complete a tool.

 There are three versions of the tool based on age, reporter, and format:

-- PEARLS for children ages 0-11, to be completed by a caregiver
+- PEARLS for children, for ages 0-11, to be completed by a caregiver

-- PEARLS for adolescents 12-19, to be completed by a caregiver
+- PEARLS for adolescents, for ages 12-19, to be completed by a caregiver

-For Adults – ACE Assessment Tool adapted from the work of Kaiser Permanente and the CDC.
+For Adults – ACE Questionnaire for Adults adapted from the work of CDC and Kaiser Permanente.